Interview with Blandine CORDIER-PALASSE, News Release – 10/06/2013

 What skills and competencies are required of this “new” type of General Counsel ?

-They must have a good understanding of the company’s business, global perspective on the company’s role, the stakes involved and developments in the market.
+The General Counsel must have a good understanding of the company’s business, global perspective on the company’s role, the stakes involved and developments in the market.

-They must have leadership and communication skills, leadership, independence, integrity, be charismatic, communicator and mentor, human and firm.
+They must have leadership and communication skills, independence, integrity, be charismatic, communicator and mentor, human and firm.

-Legal and compliance are often considered as support functions whereas they are more about securing the business, creating value, and building a competitive advantage.
+Legal and compliance are often considered as support functions.
+Whereas they are more about securing the business, creating value, and building a competitive advantage.

 How do you determine what type of person a specific organisation needs ?